To Belly Dance Or Not To Belly Dance

 Written by: Pillow Talk Gal

-When I was asked if I wanted to take part in a belly dancing class and write a five-part article about it, I was really excited.
+When I was asked if I wanted to take part in a belly dancing class and write an article about it, I was really excited.
 Then, the more I thought about it the more I began to worry a little.
 I have never really attended any kind of dance class (if you don’t count when I was little) so belly dancing seemed like a bit of a leap.
 I have to admit though; I was curious and nervous at the same time.

 The day of my first class had finally arrived and my excitement/curiosity had made me almost an hour early.
 At least parking was a breeze (I found a spot literally in front of the building).
 I had some extra time to kill, so I decided to sit in the park right across from the dance studio.
 Despite the honking of cars and bustle of the city, it was very relaxing and helped to calm my nerves a little bit.

 An introduction to the rest of my fellow dancers was given and everyone was gracious and friendly towards me (the new comer).
 Students had the option to bring their own hip scarves or to choose one from Brooke’s wide, not to mention beautiful, collection.
 Not having any of my own, I chose one of Brookes’ (I would later find out that she’s owned this particular hip scarf for 8 years- no pressure).